A Change is a Chance Podcast

 Parley for the Oceans aims to raise awareness for the beauty and fragility of the oceans, and to inspire and empower diverse groups such as pacesetting companies, brands, organizations, governments, artists, designers, scientists, innovators and environmentalists in the exploration of new ways of creating, thinking and living on our finite, blue planet.

-In this episode, Mr. Nick and Mr. Hans Schippers, two brothers from Parley, who specialize in up-cycling, green education, and more talked with me about the plastic dangers that industries hide in plain sight: green-washing and the myth of recycling.
+In episode 16, Mr. Nick and Mr. Hans Schippers, two brothers from Parley, who specialize in up-cycling, green education, and more talked with me about the plastic dangers that industries hide in plain sight: green-washing and the myth of recycling.
 We also discussed the amazing work the Schippers brothers have done with SCHroadtrip (Sustainable Coastlines Hawaii), Parley for the Oceans, and the Parley AIR Station at Bishop Museum in Oahu.
 Listen to learn the truth about recycling and more.

 Episode 15 is the second part of the 2 part series with Hip-Hop for Change.
 As I previewed, Ms. Stephanie Liem, Mr. Marlon Richardson, and I discussed the importance of Afro-Asian Solidarity, what it is, and why cross-group solidarity is critical in fighting white supremacy.
 The interview moved me in many ways.
 It was enlightening and quite personal as well.
 Please give it a listen and I hope it inspires you too.